MichaelVered/ResolveLight/LEARNING_AGENT_README.md

 # ResolveLight Learning Agent

 An intelligent learning system that analyzes ResolveLight agent performance and generates optimization plans based on system logs and human feedback.
+The system supports both autonomous learning and human-driven learning workflows.

 ## 🎯 Overview